loafey/master-thesis/Thesis/5.0. Usage/main.typ

-The performance difference we can see @fibbo-benchmarks can be attributed to several factors but the two most significant ones are most likely that #ln is currently not optimized at all, and it genereates more code than is likely necessary.
-Also worth to note that the calling convention is heavier compared to System V @SystemVmatz2013system which C uses, and that this is not the most performant implemention you can create in
-C. A version using looping and some basic memoization is much more performant.
+The performance difference we can see @fibbo-benchmarks can be attributed to several factors but the two most significant ones are most likely that #ln is currently not optimized at all, and it generates more code than is likely necessary.
+Also worth to note that the calling convention is heavier compared to System V @SystemVmatz2013system which C uses.
+This is not the most performant implementation you can create in C either.
+A version using looping and some basic memoization is much more performant.

 Overall a benchmark is currently not necessarily that interesting in #ln current state.
-They are presented here nontheless to showcase some of the language's current capabilities.
+They are presented here nonetheless to showcase some of the language's current capabilities.

 // #let haskellO0 = csv("benches/Haskell O0.csv")
 // #let haskellO2 = csv("benches/Haskell O2.csv")